georgybusov/Georgy-Busov-Portfolio/README.md

 Here we have some of the projects I've been working on in the past couple of months.

 Feel free to reach out to me at georgy.busov@gmail.com if you have any questions or comments.
-And yes, this theme is literally called "hacker" and I love it.

 # [Project 1: Deal my car](https://github.com/georgybusov/Deal-my-car)